I don't own these characters; Disney does.

 Warhok actually stammered and his face fell for a moment, betraying him to her in a second.
 He coughed and straightened himself up.
 He stood tall and puffed out his massive chest, as if that made everything that just happened go away.

 Warhok growled deep in his throat, but it sounded much more like a purr; well, if a lion could purr anyway.
-He contemplated confessing everything, laying all of his cards out right there on the table, just to see what her reaction would be, but he knew that he had to play it cool.
+He contemplated confessing everything, laying all of his cards out right there on the table, just to see what her reaction would be, but he knew he had to play it cool.
 He did not want to ruin the chance to take away the only good thing on the accursed blue rock known as Earth.
 He then hoped to leave, to go far away from the color blue for as long as possible.
 If he never saw the color blue again, it would be too soon.

 "Come on, open up your mouth and spit it out.
 Tell Mama what you're here for," Shego prodded him, smiling all the way through like the Cheshire cat.